 Although these effects sound promising, most studies have been conducted over short periods, so data on the long-term effects is still needed (

 In addition, side effects of treatment may including headaches, stomach problems, sleep disturbances, increased blood pressure, and anxiety (

 Because many people with BED have other mental health conditions, such as anxiety and depression, they may also receive additional medications to treat these.

-Here are some additional helpful strategies you can implement yourself:
+Here are some additional helpful strategies:

-It’s characterized by repeated, uncontrolled episodes of eating large amounts of food and accompanied by feelings of shame and guilt.
+It’s characterized by repeated, uncontrolled episodes of eating large amounts of food and often accompanied by feelings of shame and guilt.

 It can have negative effects on overall health, body weight, self-esteem, and mental health.

 Fortunately, very effective treatments are available for BED, including CBT and IPT.
 There are also many healthy lifestyle strategies that can be incorporated into everyday life.